If you love hi-fi gear, you won’t love what you’re about to see.

 “But he didn’t damage my equipment.”

-At least one owner has stood up to be counted though and that case is being heard in court as of now, mid-2023.
+At least one owner has stood up to be counted though and that case was heard in court in March 2024.
 I’ve been involved in that one, taking photos and viewing the damaged equipment firsthand, helping my colleague identify the issues.
+UPDATE: Mr RFW LOST THAT CASE!

 That’s how it was with this latest amplifier, the owner is a lovely guy and trusts that the work he is paying for is being done correctly.
 But it isn’t and he knows that now.
 Let’s take a look at this beautiful Sansui AU-505.